vime-js/vime/docs/docs/getting-started/installation.md

 />
 ```

-Now let's install the `@vime/svelte` package by running the following in your terminal:
+Now let's install the `@vime/svelte` package by running the following in your terminal...

 ```bash
 npm i @vime/svelte
 ```

-And ... we're all done 🎉 &nbsp;Let's move on to [setting up our player](./player).
+And ... we're all done 🎉 &nbsp; That was anticlimactic 😞 &nbsp;Let's move onto [setting up our player](./player).

 ## React

+> You have chosen team React... you are like pineapple on 🍕 &nbsp;some love you and some hate you.

 Unfortunately React has poor [web components support](https://custom-elements-everywhere.com/#react) ... but
 we have you covered with our `@vime/react` package, which wraps all the Vime web components inside